davicx/development/career/python/README.md

 STEP 2: Install Pandas
 You should be able to use pip (which comes with your Python installation) and `run pip install pandas`

+STEP 3: Install an IDE
+It is recommended to use [Visual Studio Code](https://code.visualstudio.com/})

-STEP 3: Set up path to csv data
+STEP 4: Set up path to csv data
 Make sure to set the path to the csv files when you start the program.
+You do this in the file main.py in the following line of code.
+`data = utils.open_csv(salmon_file, optionalFilePath = "set/this/path/data.csv")`
+This is somewhat optional as we will attempt to first run this using pathlib so it is a backup for finding the data.

+STEP 5: Run Program
+Open the main.py file and you can run this.
+One simple way from VS Code is form the header menu click the Run Button and then click Run without Debugging.

 ### Project Structure
 The project structure is fairly simple.